We create authentic homes that balance historical integrity with contemporary lifestyle

 The studio is led by Tom, who oversees every project.
-When he set up the practice in 2016, it felt natural for him to return from London to his Sussex roots and the buildings he loves.
+When he set up the practice in 2016, it felt natural for him to return to his Sussex roots and the buildings he loves.

 'As a child I enjoyed looking at the vernacular buildings around Sussex.
 On the drive up to London I would shout 'Lutyens!' as we went past the beautiful Tigbourne Court.
 Some of my earliest memories are visiting Arundel Castle and admiring the beautifully restored timber framed houses at The Weald and Downland Museum.
 These buildings got under my skin and they have never left.'